aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to ODP" h2="Export PDF to ODP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PDF to ODP within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful set of tools for developers to create, manipulate, and convert documents in a variety of formats.

+The process of converting PDF to ODP begins with Aspose.PDF for Java, a powerful PDF processing API.
+This API enables developers to export PDF documents to PPTX, the PowerPoint presentation format.
+Once the PDF document has been converted to PPTX, Aspose.Slides for Java, the PowerPoint Processing API, can be used to convert the PPTX document to ODP.

+Aspose.Total for Java provides a comprehensive set of features for developers to work with documents in a variety of formats.
+The PDF to ODP conversion process is just one example of the many features available in this suite of components.
+With Aspose.Total for Java, developers can easily create, manipulate, and convert documents in a variety of formats, including PDF, PPTX, ODP, and many more.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to ODP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to ODP.
+Aspose.Total for Java is a powerful suite of components that enables developers to easily convert PDF to ODP within any Java J2SE, J2EE, or J2ME application.
+By using Aspose.PDF for Java to export PDF documents to PPTX, and Aspose.Slides for Java to convert the PPTX document to ODP, developers can quickly and easily convert PDF documents to ODP.
+With Aspose.Total for Java, developers have access to a comprehensive set of features for working with documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}